nhsd-exeter/dos-integration/README.md

 For a branch to be automatically deployed on every push the branch must be prefixed with `task`.
 This will then be run on an AWS CodeBuild stage to deploy the code to a task environment. e.g `task/DI-123_My_feature_branch`

-Once a branch which meets this criteria has been pushed the it will run a build and deployment for the environment and notify the dos-integration-dev-status channel with the status of your deployment.
+Once a branch which meets this criteria has been pushed then it will run a build and deployment for the environment and notify the dos-integration-dev-status channel with the status of your deployment.

 ### Branch Naming to not automatically deploy